vuttnok/90DaysOfDevOps/2025/networking/task1.md

-Understand OSI & TCP/IP Models

-Learn about the OSI and TCP/IP models, including their layers and purposes.

-Understanding the OSI & TCP/IP Models
+**Understand OSI & TCP/IP Models**

 The OSI (Open Systems Interconnection) and TCP/IP models are frameworks that describe how computer systems communicate over a network.
 The OSI Model has 7 layers, each with specific responsibilities

-The OSI (Open Systems Interconnection) Model is a set of rules that explains how different computer systems communicate over a network.
-The OSI Model consists of 7 layers and each layer has specific functions and responsibilities.
+**The OSI (Open Systems Interconnection)** Model is a set of rules that explains how different computer systems communicate over a network.It consists of 7 layers and each layer has specific functions and responsibilities.

-1. Physical Layer (Layer 1)
+**1. Physical Layer (Layer 1)**
 Purpose: Transmits raw data bits over physical media like cables or wireless signals.
 Example: When you connect to the internet using an Ethernet cable, the Physical Layer sends electrical signals through the cable.
 In wireless networks, Wi-Fi signals carry data over the air.
 Protocols: Ethernet, Wi-Fi, Bluetooth, Fiber Optic.